Lefkada’s draw is exceptional beach beauty. But is it for everyone?

 THE BEST FAMILY-FRIENDLY BEACHES

-Especially if you’re visiting the exposed west, check your wind app to understand the direction and strength of the wind for the beach location on the day of your visit.
-Too wavy and you’re better off heading to a calmer bay (e.g. Agios Nikitas) or a sheltered spot on the eastern coast.
+Especially if you’re visiting the exposed west, check a wind app for the direction and strength of the wind for the beach you’re considering on the day of your visit.
+Too wavy, and you’re better off heading to a calmer bay (e.g. Agios Nikitas) or a sheltered spot on the eastern coast.

 — PEFKOULIA —